 Having been involved in Jewish Education for several years, Shana brings her creativity, technology skills, devotion and excitement to Naaleh High School as the Administrative Coordinator.
 Shana received a Bachelor’s degree in Judaic Studies from Stern College for Women, and is currently obtaining a Master’s degree in Education from Touro College.
 Shana served as Assistant to the Director of Student Activities at Stella K. Abraham High School for Girls where she was involved in orchestrating many of the extra curricular activities.
 Additionally she was the Assistant Director of the annual Production.

-Shana is moving to Bergenfield this summer with her family, and is looking forward to making Naaleh a one-of-a-kind experience for each and every student!
+Shana lives in Bergenfield with her family, and is making Naaleh a one-of-a-kind experience for each and every student!

 Dr. Reuven Regev

 Dr. Reuven Regev was born in Israel.
 Following high school, he served in the Israeli Defense Forces as a regular soldier and later as an officer for ten years.

 Dr. Regev’s began teaching in the Israel public high school system and at the Weitzman Institute where he taught Mathematics and Computer Programming.
 His teaching experience also includes work at Bar Ilan University, where he was recognized by the American embassy’s U.S. Federal Education and Cultural attaché as “Outstanding Teacher and Scholar” and was invited to study and participate in a unique teacher’s project, at Boston College.